Alberto-Codes/pdf_analyst/docs/project_state.md

   - `EmployeeInfo`: Employee-related information
   - `CompanyAssets`: Company asset information

+## Recent Improvements

+- **Import Structure**: Converted relative imports to absolute imports throughout the codebase for better maintainability
+- **Path Handling**: Implemented robust absolute path handling for credentials and data files
+- **Installation**: Added proper Python package setup with setup.py and editable installation
+- **Automation**: Created PowerShell scripts for development setup, running the application, and testing
+- **Error Handling**: Enhanced error detection and reporting for file operations and API calls

 ## Current State and Next Steps

-The project appears to be a functional workflow for extracting specific information from PDF documents, with a focus on financial documents from the SEC.
-The codebase is well-structured with clear separation of concerns between data models, processing nodes, and workflow management.
+The project is a functional workflow for extracting specific information from PDF documents, with a focus on financial documents from the SEC.
+The codebase is well-structured with clear separation of concerns and improved reliability through better path handling and import structures.

 Potential next steps might include:
 - Expanding data extraction capabilities to additional document types